jimrybarski/autogram/README.md

 `./target/release/autogram this sentence has`

-This is currently quite slow - the only time I've gotten it to produce a result, it took around 12 hours.
+This is currently quite slow - the only time I've gotten it to produce a result, it took around 12 hours on a four-core i5 laptop.
 I suspect that for any given preamble, there are hundreds of solutions.
-However, unlike genetic algorithms or random searches, this is guaranteed to find all possible solutions (with counts up to 99 at least).

 ## Bar Trivia Team Name